Chileans resoundingly reject new progressive constitution

 The result deals a major blow to Boric, who at 36 is Chile’s youngest-ever president.
 He had tied his fortunes so closely to the new document that analysts said it was likely some voters saw the plebiscite as a referendum on his government at a time when his approval ratings have been plunging since he took office in March.

 What happens now amounts to a big question mark.
-Chilean society at large, and political leadership of all stripes, have agreed the constitution that dates from the country’s 1973-1990 dictatorship must change.
+Chilean political leaders of all stripes agree the constitution that dates from the country’s 1973-1990 dictatorship must change.
 The process that will be chosen to write up a new proposal still has to be determined and will likely be the subject of hard-fought negotiations between the country’s political leadership.

 Boric has called on the heads of all political parties for a meeting tomorrow to determine the path forward.